The Count of Monte Cristo (2002 film): Plot

 In 1815, Edmond Dantès, second mate of a French merchant vessel, and his friend Fernand Mondego, a representative of the shipping company, seek medical help on Elba for their ailing captain.
 Napoleon Bonaparte is in exile on the island.
 Having kept his guardians from killing the pair, Bonaparte privately requests that Edmond deliver a letter to the mainland in exchange for his physician's services.
 Edmond is sworn to secrecy, but Fernand witnesses the exchange.
+The captain dies.
 In Marseille, the company owner, Morrell, commends Edmond for his bravery, promoting him to captain over first mate Danglars, who had given Edmond explicit orders not to land at Elba.
-Edmond thereafter states his intention to marry his girlfriend, Mercédès, whom Fernand lusts after.

-Envious of Edmond’s good fortune, Fernand and Danglars inform on Edmond regarding Bonaparte's letter, which reveals information that could be used to aid Bonaparte's escape from Elba.
-Villefort, the city's chief magistrate, has Edmond arrested, but initially prepares to exonerate him until he learns the letter is addressed to his own father, Monsieur Clarion, a Bonapartist.
-He burns the letter and orders Edmond imprisoned in the Château d'If.
-Edmond escapes from Villefort and goes to Fernand for help, but Fernand instead turns him over to the pursuing gendarmes.
-Edmond is consigned to the island prison and its sadistic warden, Armand Dorleac.
-In exchange for persuading Mercédès that Edmond has been executed for treason and that she should take comfort in Fernand, Villefort has Fernand assassinate his father.
+Fernand lusts after Edmond's lover Mercédès and decides with Danglars to inform on Edmond regarding the letter, which reveals information that could be used to aid Bonaparte's escape from Elba.
+Villefort, the city's chief magistrate, has Edmond arrested.
+Villefort then learns that the letter is addressed to his own father Clarion, a Bonapartist.
+He burns the letter and orders Edmond imprisoned in the Château d'If, an island prison.
+Before being taken to the island, Edmond escapes and flees to Fernand, who reveals that he and Danglars were complicit in his betrayal, but is apprehended again.
+In exchange for persuading Mercédès that Edmond has been executed for treason and that she should take comfort in Fernand, Villefort has Fernand assassinate Clarion.

-Six years later, Edmond is startled in his cell by an eruption in the ground revealing another prisoner, Abbé Faria, who has been imprisoned for 11 years after refusing to tell Bonaparte the whereabouts of the treasure of the Spada family.
-Faria has been digging an escape tunnel, but upon seeing that he is in Edmond's cell, he realizes he dug in the wrong direction.
-In exchange for Edmond's help digging a new tunnel, Faria educates him in a wide array of academic and martial disciplines.
-Faria is fatally injured in a tunnel cave-in, but before dying he gives Edmond a map to the treasure and implores him to use it only for good.
-Edmond escapes the prison by taking Faria's place in the disposal of his corpse, and is thrown into the sea, pulling Dorleac along with him and drowning him.
+Six years later, an eruption in the ground of Edmond's cell reveals another prisoner, Abbé Faria, who has been imprisoned for eleven years after refusing to tell Bonaparte the whereabouts of the Spada family's treasure.
+Faria has been digging an escape tunnel, but he dug in the wrong direction and ended up in Edmond's cell.
+In exchange for Edmond's help digging a new tunnel, Faria educates him in several academic and martial disciplines.
+Faria is fatally injured in a tunnel cave-in.
+Before dying, he gives Edmond a map to the treasure and implores him to use it only for good.
+Edmond escapes the prison by taking Faria's place in the disposal of his corpse and is thrown into the sea, pulling warden Armand Dorleac along with him and drowning him.